 - Apart from emergency care, hospital treatment is arranged through your doctor (GP), dentist or optician.
-Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card.
+Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card (EHIC).
 Find a hospital near you.

-- As a visitor with a valid card you are entitled to all clinically necessary medical treatment free of charge.
+- As a visitor with a valid card you are entitled to all clinically necessary state provided medical treatment free of charge.
 The card does not cover planned treatment.

 - No information available.

-When standard charges are applied (such as the fees of National Health Service dentists), these are not refundable in the UK.
-No refunds are foreseen for treatment provided by private practitioners.
+- When standard charges are applied (such as fees for NHS dentists or prescription charges), these are not refundable in the UK.

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.
+- If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.